dilshankarunarathne/spring-boot-notes/README.md

 With Spring Boot, the application server exists within the spring boot jar file.

 * Auto-configuration of Application Context
-In traditional Spring development, much of our time is spent configuring the Application Context
+In traditional Spring development, much of our time is spent configuring the Application Context, often through copy-pasting.